gitGNU/gnu_pyformex/HOWTO-dev.rst

     apt-get install emacs python-mode.el

-  .. warning: Make sure you have python-mode 5, not 6.
-The 6 version is
-     really complete sh** and unusable/unuseful.

   Of course, many other editors will qualify as well.

 .. note:: We should add a list of other good editors here